Federal law enforcement in the United States: Overview

 Federal law enforcement in the United States is more than two hundred years old.
 For example, the Postal Inspection Service can trace its origins back to 1772, while the U.S. Marshals Service dates to 1789.
 Other agencies, such as the FBI, are relatively recent, being founded in the early twentieth century.
-Other agencies have been reformed, such as the ATF which was started only in 1972, but had its origins in 1886.
+Other agencies have been reformed, such as the ATF which was formed only in 1972, but had its origins in 1886.
 Some federal law enforcement agencies have been formed after mergers of other agencies, over the years.
-This includes the CBP and the ATF.
+This includes the CBP, ATF, and the DEA.

-Military law enforcement, although federal, consists of both active duty and civilian officers, with "DOD Police" referring to any civilian engaged in police duties for the DOD or the US Armed Forces.
+Military law enforcement, although federal, consists of both military personnel and civilian officers.
+For example, "DoD Police" refers to any civilian engaged in police duties for the DoD or the US Armed Forces.
+Each branch also has a law enforcement agency responsible for the investigation of more serious crimes and incidents, such as the Army’s Criminal Investigation Division.

 Different federal law enforcement authorities have authority under different parts of the United States Code (U.S.C.).
 Most are limited by the U.S. Code to investigating matters that are explicitly within the power of the federal government.
 There are exceptions, with some agencies and officials enforcing codes of U.S. states and tribes of Native Americans in the United States.
-Some federal investigative powers have become broader in practice, especially since the passage of the USA PATRIOT Act in October 2001.
+Some federal investigative powers have become broader in practice, especially since the passage of the Patriot Act in October 2001.

 The United States Department of Justice was formerly the largest and is still the most prominent, collection of federal law enforcement agencies.
 It has handled most law enforcement duties at the federal level and includes the United States Marshals Service (USMS), the Federal Bureau of Investigation (FBI), the Drug Enforcement Administration (DEA), the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), Federal Bureau of Prisons (BOP), and others.

-However, the United States Department of Homeland Security (DHS) became the department with the most sworn armed Federal law enforcement officers and agents upon its creation in 2002 in response to the September 11, 2001 terrorist attacks when it incorporated agencies seen as having roles in protecting the country against terrorism.
-This included large agencies such as U.S. Immigration and Customs Enforcement Homeland Security Investigations (HSI), the U.S. Secret Service (USSS), the U.S. Coast Guard (USCG), the Transportation Security Administration (TSA), and the U.S. Customs and Border Protection (CBP) (created by combining the former agencies of the United States Border Patrol, United States Customs Service, and the United States Department of Agriculture's Animal and Plant Health Inspection Service (APHIS) into a single agency within the DHS).
+However, the United States Department of Homeland Security (DHS) became the department with the most sworn armed Federal law enforcement officers and agents upon its creation in 2002 in response to the September 11 attacks when it incorporated agencies seen as having roles in protecting the country against terrorism.
+This included large agencies such as U.S. Immigration and Customs Enforcement (ICE) Homeland Security Investigations (HSI), the U.S. Secret Service (USSS), the U.S. Coast Guard (USCG), the Transportation Security Administration (TSA), and the U.S. Customs and Border Protection (CBP) (created by combining the former agencies of the United States Border Patrol, United States Customs Service, and the United States Department of Agriculture's Animal and Plant Health Inspection Service (APHIS) into a single agency within the DHS).